-The GIG Annual Award is granted to mark a major contribution to the government knowledge and information management function during the previous year.
+The GIG Annual Award - is granted to mark a major contribution to government knowledge and information management during the previous year:

-- Ministry of Housing, Communities and Local Government, Grenfell Fire Public Inquiry – response team: Adebola Dada; Anna Canning ; Tim Granville; Carol Homans ; Maian Leach ; Annie Parsons; David Smith; Ruth Walbrin
+- Ministry of Housing, Communities and Local Government, Grenfell Fire Public Inquiry – response team: Adebola Dada; Anna Canning; Tim Granville; Carol Homans; Marian Leach; Annie Parsons; David Smith; Ruth Walbrin

 For their highly-efficient role as the public inquiry response team which provided KIM support to those working on the Ministry of Housing, Communities and Local Government response to the public inquiry into the Grenfell Tower disaster.

-Diane Murgatroyd (Foreign and Commonwealth Office) & Karen Ball (DSTL - Defence Science and Technology Laboratory)
+- Diane Murgatroyd (FCO) & Karen Ball (Dstl - Defence Science and Technology Laboratory)

 For the nominees determined work on agreeing a new copyright license for HMG and their dedicated work to raise the profile of copyright within Government.

-The GIG Lifetime Achievement Award is presented in recognition of a major contribution to government knowledge and information management over a sustained period.
+The second award is the GIG Lifetime Achievement Award which is given in recognition of a major contribution to government knowledge and information management over a sustained period.

 You can read the citations for last year’s winners, and view a list of previous winners of the GIG award, on the GIG website.